Topology of Almost Complex Structures on Six-Manifolds: Twistor spaces of four- and six-manifolds

-Twistor spaces of oriented Riemannian four--manifolds give interesting examples of almost complex six--manifolds which we will consider in the following sections.
-In this sub-section we will compute their integral cohomology as well as the Chern classes of their Atiyah--Hitchin--Singer almost complex structures.
+Twistor spaces of oriented Riemannian four-manifolds give interesting examples of almost complex six-manifolds which we will consider in the following sections.
+In this subsection we will compute their integral cohomology as well as the Chern classes of their Atiyah--Hitchin--Singer almost complex structures.

-Our computation requires knowledge of the integral cohomology of $B\Spin^c(4)$.
-The cohomology of $B\Spin^c(n)$ is described in detail in \cite{Du18}.
+Our computation requires knowledge of the integral cohomology of ${\mathcal B}{\rm Spin}^{\rm c}(4)$.
+The cohomology of ${\mathcal B}{\rm Spin}^{\rm c}(n)$ is described in detail in~\cite{Du18}.
 We need only the simple case when $n=4$, so we include an elementary treatment of this case.